i-love-coffee-i-love-tea/audogombleed.sh/docs/01-getting-started.md

 ### Arguments

-Arguments are defined with `:name:type:source` syntax:
+Arguments are defined with `:name:type:source` syntax.
+An optional description can be appended as the last field:

 | Type | Syntax | Description |
 |------|--------|-------------|